Growth Marketing. Growth Hacking. Performance Marketing. Digital Marketing.

 Customer Lifecyle

-A customer lifecycle is a journey your customers embark on as they learn about, interact with, buy or convert, and re-engage with your company.
-There are 3 critical lifecycle stages that growth marketers focus on: activation, nurture, and reactivation.
+A customer lifecycle is the journey your customers embark on as they learn about, interact with, buy or convert, and re-engage with your company.
+There are 3 critical lifecycle stages that growth marketers focus on: activation, nurturing, and reactivation.

 The activation stage is the initial stage of the lifecycle where companies seek to activate consumer attention and interest.
 Growth marketers target customers with welcome, onboarding, trials, and other introductory campaigns to build familiarity and credibility.